Skip to main content

 }

-Automock can handle these using the targetName metadata:
+In Suites, you can access contextual bindings using the targetName metadata:

 Unmanaged Dependencies

-For unmanaged dependencies, you can use the unmanaged metadata:
+For dependencies that InversifyJS doesn't manage, you can use the unmanaged metadata:

 class Something {